Pituitary MRI (an approach)

 - degree of pneumatization of the sphenoid, location of the sphenoid septum and any anomalous sinus anatomy:

-- this is best assessed on CT but is visible also on post contrast coronal T1 images
+- this is best assessed by CT but is visible also on post contrast coronal T1 images

 - the location of sphenoid septum helps guide transsphenoidal approach and ensures that the pituitary fossa is entered rather than adjacent cavernous sinus or orbit